GabyGold67/FourBitLedDigitalTube/README.md

 ---
 ### **begin**();
 ### Description:
 Attaches the display to a timer interrupt service, which takes care of refreshing the display regularly.
-Up to four displays can be attached to the ISR, at least theoretically, as the refreshing work takes time, and the time taken is proportional to the quantity of displays attached.
+Up to four displays (including all classes defined in this library) can be attached to the ISR, at least theoretically, as the refreshing work takes time, and the time taken is proportional to the quantity of displays attached.
 And as ISRs literally interrupts other tasks done by the microcontroller, the time taken by the ISRs must be kept to minimal or the stability of the whole system will be compromised.
 As the time available to execute the ISRs without risking the stability of the system depends on various factors, the number of supported displays has to be tested in each development done.
 If the stability of the system is compromised then the displays exceeding the number of tolerated units will have to be refreshed by periodically using the **`refresh()`** method.
 ### Parameters:
 None
 ### Return value: